Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Conclusion

-Nevertheless, money in a second pillar is an excellent alternative to bonds.
+Moreover, the money in a second pillar is an excellent alternative to bonds.
 They have a guaranteed (at least for now) interest and offer an excellent tax reduction.
-These tax reductions are something that would be quite interesting to do as one is nearing retirement.
-But keep in mind that you can only contribute to your second pillar if you have a salary or have your own company.
+These tax reductions would be quite interesting as one is nearing retirement.
+But remember that you can only contribute to your second pillar if you have a salary or have your own company.

 But it is not necessarily the best investment at all times.
 Like every other investment, it will depend on your context and your situation.
 You should consider every element before you decide on any investment.
 And never make any rash decisions!